akolb1/hmsv2api/README.md

 ### Database

-Database is a namespace for tables.
+Database is a container for tables.

 Original Metastore Database object also had location and owner information.
 These can be represented using parameters if needed since the current